fnord0/docker-cups-airprint/README.md

 - Make sure you've already created a Docker network, checked out this repo and ran the build process as specified at the top of this document.
 - Launch **Container Station**, click **Create** on the *left*
 - Click **Create Application**
-- Paste the following Docker-compose code (*no TABS*) into the Create Application window
+- Paste the following Docker-compose code (*no TABS*) into the Create Application window, modify the environment variable values to suit your preferences
 ```
 version: "2.4"